 SysGauge Command Line Utility

-The SysGauge command line utility, which is available in SysGauge Ultimate, provides the ability to monitor the performance of NAS servers and save NAS monitoring reports from batch files and shell scripts.
+The SysGauge command line utility, which is available in SysGauge Ultimate and SysGauge Server product versions, provides the ability to monitor the performance of NAS servers and save NAS monitoring reports from batch files and shell scripts.
 The command line utility is located in the SysGauge 'bin' directory and it can be used to monitor the local system or remote NAS servers via the network.

 In the simplest case, open a command prompt window, go to the SysGauge 'bin' directory and type the following command:

 This command will perform a NAS performance monitoring operation using a number of NAS monitoring counters including the NAS data transfer rate, NAS read transfer rate, NAS write transfer rate, NAS data request rate, NAS read request rate, NAS write request rate, NAS pending requests, the current NAS open file count and the total number of open files since the NAS server was started.
 In addition, after the monitoring operation will be completed, SysGauge will save a PDF NAS performance monitoring report to the specified file or directory.

 By default, the NAS performance monitor reports the total NAS performance statistics for all network shares in the monitored NAS server.
 This command line option enables individual network shares performance monitoring counters for each network share and the NAS performance monitoring results will include individual network shares statistics for each network share in the monitored NAS server.

 This option allows one to monitor the NAS performance in remote servers via the network.